sciris/hiptool/README.md

 # HealthPrior Tool

-The HealthPrior tool, a.k.a.
-Health Packages Prioritization Tool, a.k.a.
+The HealthPrior tool,a.k.a.
 Health Services Prioritization Tool, a.k.a., E3UHC, is a tool for helping optimize health services.

 **WARNING, copied from Sciris**